monutech/tito-taco-shop/CONTRIBUTING.md

 ### Branching Strategy

-- **master Branch**: The `master` branch is the primary branch where the stable version of the project resides.
+- **Master Branch**: The `master` branch is the primary branch where the stable version of the project resides.
 Never push changes directly to `master`.
 - **Feature Branches**: Create a new branch for each feature or bugfix from `master`.

 ### Steps to Submit a PR